daveloww/The-Lazy-Shopaholics/README.md

    - Navigate to WAMP/MAMP root directory > "The-Lazy-Shopaholics" directory ([previously cloned](#Clone-Repository)) > "database" directory > "load.sql" file
    - Click the "Go" button at the bottom
    - Upon completion, you should see a green prompt stating that "*Import has been successfully finished..*" and the newly created database schema "lazy_shopaholics" should appear at the left
-4. Launch an IDE of your choice and navigate to the "app" directory > "include" directory > "ConnectionManager.php" file
+4. Launch an IDE of your choice and navigate to the "The-Lazy-Shopaholics" directory > "include" directory > "ConnectionManager.php" file
 5. In line 7 and 8, please enter the username and password that you used in step 2
 6. In line 9, please enter the port number used by phpMyAdmin.
 If unsure, you can check by logging into phpMyAdmin - the port number is shown at the top level corner, beside the logo, in the form of "Server: MySQL: XXXX".
 XXXX is the port number